Josiah T. Young

-Josiah Titus Young (February 25, 1831 – November 11, 1907) was an American newspaper editor and politician.
+Josiah Titus Young (February 25, 1831 – November 11, 1907) was an American politician, lawyer and newspaper editor.

+Early life

 Born in Johnson County, Indiana, Young moved with his family to Monroe County, Iowa.
+Raised on a farm, Young attended school in Warren County, Illinois.

+Career

-During the American Civil War, Young served in the 8th Iowa Volunteer Infantry Regiment.
+During the American Civil War, Young served in the 8th Iowa Infantry Regiment.
 Young was the editor and publisher of The Monroe County Sentinel and The Albia Union newspapers.
 He also was a lawyer.
-Young served as clerk for the Monroe County District Court and was a Republican.
-From 1873 to 1879, Young served as Iowa Secretary of State.
+Young served as clerk for the Monroe County District Court as a Republican.
+From 1873 to 1879, Young served as secretary of state of Iowa.
 In 1880, Young served as mayor of Albia, Iowa.
 Young then served in the Iowa House of Representatives from 1890 to 1892.
-Young died at his house in Albia, Iowa after being in poor health.